EmmanuelG/Mondrian/README.md

-Master branch is about the Mondrian 2.1
+Master branch is about the Mondrian 2.1 / 2.2

 main changes :

--transitioning from Minitronics to Smoothieboard electronic
+-transitioning from Minitronics (2.1) to Smoothieboard electronic (2.2)

 -new base corner making the machine easier to build and more stable in Z movement

+-and many little things

 **Mondrian is a modular cartesian RepRap**

-It can be scaled easily from 20cm to 100cm, simply by changing the lenght of the aluminium profiles

 For instructions, see the [RepRap wiki](http://reprap.org/wiki/Mondrian) :)